Article ID: 220330smp

 “Pronto has been denied write access to its profile settings stored in <registry subkey>.
 This is probably due to restrictions in your access rights on this computer.
 Pronto cannot continue and will exit”.

-This problem is caused by using an older version of Pronto which is incompatible with Windows 10 and onward.
+This problem is caused by using an older version of Pronto which is incompatible with Windows 10 and later.

 To solve the problem, uninstall your current version of Pronto and re-install using the latest installer.